Roof Inspection Cost

 Most inspectors include basic debris clearing as part of their service, especially when necessary to inspect the roof.
 However, extensive cleaning work may be quoted separately.

-Specialist services may be required if asbestos needs to be removed from the roof, protected wildlife is present, hazardous waste is involved, or conservation restrictions apply, so it’s best to raise these issues with your inspector in advance.
+Specialist services may be required if asbestos needs to be removed from the roof, protected wildlife is present, hazardous waste is involved, or conservation restrictions apply.

 Man clearing gutter